kacperlukawski/django-semantic-search/docs/api/embeddings.md

 ---

 An embedding model is a tool that converts text data into a vector representation.
 The quality of the embedding model is crucial for the quality of the search results.
-Currently, `django-semantic-search` supports just a single integration with the vector embedding models:
+Currently, `django-semantic-search` supports the following integrations with vector embedding models:

 ## Sentence Transformers